SoftwareHeritage/swh-docs/docs/glossary.rst

      used to uniquely identify objects, standardized by the International Organization for Standardization (ISO).

+   extid
+   external identifier

+     An identifier used by a system that does not fit the |swh|
+     :ref:`data model <data-model>`, such as Mercurial's ``nodeid``, or the hash of a tarball from a package manager.
+     They may be stored in the |swh| archive independently of the identified object, to quickly match an external object (a changeset or tarball) to an object in the archive without downloading it.

    extrinsic metadata

      Metadata about software that is not shipped as part of the software source